In my book Die Empty, I examine the common places where bright, sharp, talented people eventually get stuck in their life and career.

 The goal, of course, is to get your best work out of you every day and to not leave it inside or take it to your grave with you like so many people do.
 We all have a unique contribution to make to the world through our life and work, but unless we are purposeful about getting to it, others may never experience it.
 There are three kinds of work that we engage in as we go about our day.
-(I also addressed these in a recent podcast.)
+(I also addressed these in a recent episode.)
 They are Mapping, Making, and Meshing.

 Mapping is planning your work.
 It is when you strategize, conceive, think, plan, and plot your course of action.
 It’s the “work before the work” that helps you stay aligned.